 I asked Kenji, Adarsh, and Chloe (all working at TIH) what kind of information sourcing specialists look for in the candidates’ resumes.
 I hope this conversation will help many people out there to improve their resumes and increase their chances of getting hired for the right job.

 1. What do you like about your job at TIH?

 One of the great things about working at TIH is that we feel satisfied in providing very specific expertise and support to candidates who are looking for a career move.
-We know what our clients are looking for in a candidate’s CV.
+We know what our clients are looking for in a candidate’s resume.
 We also talk to candidates to find out their strengths and achievements.
 We can bridge the two and facilitate a smooth hiring process.

-On the other hand, we also ask candidates some of the less comfortable questions – What do you think is the weak point in your CV presentation?
+On the other hand, we also ask candidates some of the less comfortable questions – What do you think is the weak point in your resume presentation?
 What can we do to address it?
 What do they think is their weakness?

-We also remind active job-seekers that sometimes the problem is not in the candidate’s fit for the role, but rather in the way the candidate is presenting him or herself in the CV and during the interview.
+We also remind active job-seekers that sometimes the problem is not in the candidate’s fit for the role, but rather in the way the candidate is presenting him or herself in the resume and during the interview.

 At least 50.
 If we are looking at online profiles, we might go through as many as 400 per day.

 3. What are the two things candidates can do to improve their resume?

 Be more specific about your experience and skills.
 What hiring managers want to know is the unique impact you had in your past positions.
 For example, instead of writing “I deal with customers,” try giving numbers (what was your team size? how many customers? what were your targets? were they achieved or exceeded? etc. etc.) and try to describe the specific kind of conversations you had with the customers, including specific customer feedback.